dmay8519/PUBH5125_DXMAP_DEMO/README.md

 # <center>Study Design in Environmental Epidemiology: Disease Mapping<br>(PUBH5125_DXMAP_2025)</center>

-This repository contains all scripts, data and documention required to reproduce the PUBH5125 Environmental Epidemiology disease mapping tutorial presented by Dr Darren Mayne on ## @@@@@@ 2025.
+This repository contains all scripts, data and documention required to reproduce the PUBH5125 Environmental Epidemiology disease mapping tutorial presented by Dr Darren Mayne on 30 April 2025.

 ## License